Which Is The Largest Freshwater Lake In India?

 Bandipora, Kashmir, and Wular Lake are formed in the lap of paradise due to tectonic activity.
 Jhelum River is the lake’s main source of water.

 At an altitude of 1,580 Km, Lake Wular is 24 Km in length.
-According to popular belief, the lake is the remains of the Satisar Lake.
+According to popular belief, the lake is the remains of Satisar Lake.

 The lake has willow tree plantations that started in the early 1950s.
 Since then, Lake Wular has been considered among India’s most beautiful sites of natural heritage.